 CBD water is a natural, safe, and effective product that combines two substances.
-The benefits of water consumption are well known, whereas cannabidiol (CBD) is a newer addition to the health and wellness industry.
+The benefits of water consumption are well known, whereas cannabidiol (CBD) is a newer addition to the wellness industry.
 CBD water should have the highest absorption rate (bioavailability) when you compare it to the other CBD applications.
 Unfortunately, this has not fully been proven through any human studies and thus relies on scientific research.
 Until the science surrounding CBD further develops, it is suggested that dosing sizes (of any CBD product) should follow the general recommended dosing guidelines.
 In theory, CBD water should be more effective, and therefore how much you should drink would be less.
 Right?
 Let’s look at the science and research behind these statements.

 What is CBD Water?